The most important aspect of any module is not how it implements

 - Error handling.
 Document all errors in the user's dialect.
 Prefer throwing exceptions to returning special values.
 Prefer to find errors at compile time rather than run time (e.g. PBP p.182, Named Arguments: pass as a single hash ref not a list of name/value pairs, so that some argument errors are caught at compile time).

 - Apply the principle of least astonishment.
-In particular, choose sensible (expected) defaults.
+In particular, choose sensible (expected) and secure defaults.

 - Look for ways to eliminate ungainly parts of the API (e.g. the need for repeated boilerplate code when using the API).